SAMMISolutions/docs/doc_posts/_troubleshooting-outputs/outputs.md

 The PubSub system allows Twitch to broadcast realtime messages to SAMMI (as well as other services, like StreamElements).
 Think of it like a radio station broadcast, and SAMMI is a radio that's tuned in to that frequency - it gets news, weather, and songs from the station.
 SAMMI then relays those to you in the form of triggers, such as Twitch Chat, New Follower, etc.\
 Enabling this records that information to `record_pubsub.txt`

+#### Record EventSub
+EventSub listens to follower alerts with future plans to fully replace PubSub.\
+Enabling `record_eventsub` will save all EventSub messages to `record_eventsub.txt`

 #### Record Bridge